Master of Materials Science and NanoEngineering (MMSNE) Degree

 - NanoEngineering.

-- A minimum GPA of 3.00 in required coursework with a minimum grade of B- (2.67 grade points) in each course.
+- A minimum program GPA of 3.00 or higher in all Rice coursework that satisfies requirements for the non-thesis master’s degree with a minimum grade of B- (2.67 grade points) in each course.

 The MMSNE degree program is open to students who have shown academic excellence in their undergraduate studies.
 This non-thesis degree option is designed for engineers who have attained a bachelor's degree and are looking to further their careers in industry.
 They combine engineering coursework with professional development and communications.
 A list of required and suggested courses are available on the MSNE website.
 Students should develop a specific plan of study based on their particular interests and discussions with their advisor.